wedesoft/www.wedesoft.de/_posts/2025-08-09-orbits-with-jolt-physics.md

 **Update:**

-I have found a different workaround.
+I have found a workaround.
 One can perform the Runge Kutta integration using double precision coordinates and speed vectors with the Earth at the centre of the coordinate system.
 The Jolt Physics integration then happens in a coordinate system which is at the initial position and moving with the initial speed of the spaceship.
 The first impulse of the matching scheme is applied and then the semi-implicit Euler integration step is performed using Jolt Physics with single precision speed vectors and impulses.